 Credit based on College Level examination Program (CLEP) test results: Course credit is eligible for evaluation and the award of transfer credit is within the guidelines of this policy.
 Student may submit official test scores to the Office of the Registrar for evaluation and determination of the award of credit following the guidelines established by the respective programs.

 Course credit awarded based on Defense Activity for Nontraditional Education Support (DANTES) Subject Standardization Tests (DSST): Course credit based on DANTES-DSST test results is eligible for evaluation and may be assigned transfer credit and the award of credit is within the guidelines of this policy.
-Student may submit an official original DSST transcript of examination results to the Office of the Registrar and transfer credit will be awarded consistent with the respective program directives for evaluating each subject area.
+Student may submit an official original DSST transcript of examination results to the Office of the University Registrar and transfer credit will be awarded consistent with the respective program directives for evaluating each subject area.

 Military Education Programs